gwenlake/.github/profile/README.md

 # Gwenlake

-Since 2021, Gwenlake has been helping organizations by operationalizing AI, machine learning, data analytics.
+Since 2021, Gwenlake has been helping organizations by operationalizing AI, machine learning and data analytics.
 The research team is focused on building state-of-the-art AI Models for customers and for internal use.

 ## Join us